Homegateway/SDTTool/README.md

 This would write the documentation in the OPML format to the file *anOutputFile.opml*.

 The input format can be set by the option ``-if``.
-Please note that only ``sdt2`` is supported at the moment.

 	python3 sdttool.py -i anInputFile.xml -o anOutputFile.opml -of opml -if sdt2

+It is also possible to generate Java interfaces and classes from SDT version 3 with the ``java`` output format.
+In this case the ``-o`` argument must point to an output directory.

+	python3 SDTTool.py -i anInputFile.xml -if sdt3 -o anOutputDirectoy -of java

-Running the script without with the ``-h`` option or without any will present a an overview about all possible command line parameters.
+Running the script without with the ``-h`` option or without any argument will present a an overview about all possible command line parameters.

 ### Input Formats
 The following input formats are supported for the ``-if`` or ``--inputformat`` command line argument: